PUT-JUG/lab-ie-2/src/Lab 10 - Qt - introduction to the GUI.md

 QString text = ui->objectName->text();
 ```

+---

+#### 🛠🔥 Assignment 🛠🔥

 * Modify the program so that every time you press a button, it will cause the content of one of the `QLineEdit` to be written into the `QLabel`.

-Next:

-* Modify the program so that the value entered in the `QLineEdit` fields is added and displayed in the `QLabel` after pressing the button.
+* Next, modify the program so that the value entered in the `QLineEdit` fields is added and displayed in the `QLabel` after pressing the button.

 To convert the `QString` into an integer, use the `QString::toInt( )` method: